PART 32: FREQUENT FLYERS

 Chartreuse reached over to pat Tim on the back.
 “Aw, hey, don’t sweat it.
-See it as, like, a whole new sort of experience!
+See it as, like, a whole new sort of experience.
 Besides, the discussion can’t go that long.
-Frank’s parents have to come home eventually, plus me and Luci have, you know, band practice later tonight.”
+Frank’s parents have to come home at some point, plus me and Luci have, you know, band practice later tonight.”

 Carrie smiled.
 “That’s my cue!” she said, producing three identical flyers and handing them out to the three time travellers.

 Bernard looked down at the sheet in his hand.
 There was a picture of Julie on top.
 She looked a little younger, and was wearing what looked to be some sort of school uniform, like from a private school.
 Indeed, as Bernard began to read he realized that’s exactly what her clothing represented.
-“This is information on Julie’s past,” he said in shock.
+“This is information on Julie’s past,” he said, shocked.

 “Corry figured all this out?”
 Isabella asked, looking back up.

-“Both figured it out, and then printed up something like 500 copies to spread around the school,” Luci confirmed to her prior self.
+“He both figured it out, and then printed up something like 500 copies of that to spread around the school,” Luci confirmed to her prior self.

 There was a brief silence, after which Elizabeth found that everyone was staring at her.
 Even her future self.
 She brushed some hair back off her shoulder.
 “What?” she said haughtily.
 “Have we forgotten what Julie DID to me?
-She’s hardly the hero in our school soap opera!”
+She’s hardly the heroine in our school soap opera.”

 “Don’t try to fill the vacancy,” Isabella muttered.

-Frank cleared his throat.
+Bernard cleared his throat.
 “Look, Carrie’s… er, Elizabeth’s grudge notwithstanding, Julie’s reaction IS the main reason for having this talk,” he pointed out.
-“What do we have there?”
+“What do we have on that?”

 Carrie started her explanation.

 “A friend,” Carrie shrugged.
-“I guess how I was.
+“I guess the same way I was.
 Basically, we’re not the first school to have faced Julie’s quest for domination.”

 “England?
 But Julie doesn’t speak with an accent,” Bernard mused.

-“Julie has some serious issues she should deal with!”
-Bernard gasped.
+“Julie has some serious issues she should deal with,” Bernard said.